Peakboard/peakboard-templates.github.io/_templates/Script-Example-Dialogs-And-Messages/en.md

 ---
 layout: article
-title: script example for dialogs and messages
+title: Script example for dialogs and messages
 description:
   - With this script example you can create and use different dialogs and messages.
 lang: en